n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Compression/README.md

 4. Enter `images.zip` in the ***File Name*** field.
 5. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node compresses the files and generates images.zip.
+In the screenshot below, you will notice that the node compresses the files and generates `images.zip`.

 ![Using the Compression node to compress files](./Compression_node.png)